gvwilson/fiction/iffy/index.md

 "Uncle Jack," she panted.
 "There's a Zillion spotter comin in!"

-"That ain't Zillion," her uncle said scornfully.
+"That ain't the Zillions," her uncle said scornfully.
 "It's outta Rothera."
 He jerked his thumb at the face on the screen.
-"Lady here says they been lookin for us.
+"Lady here says they been lookin' for us.
-Or leastways, they been lookin for our passenger.
+Or leastways, they been lookin' for our passenger.
 Seems he's quite a popular fellow."

 Iffy looked from her uncle to the screen.
 An old woman smiled back warmly.
-Her brown face was lined with a century of wrinkles, and what was left of her hair was pulled back tightly in a bun in a style that Iffy had only ever seen in history sims.
+Her brown face was lined with a century of wrinkles, and her pure white hair was pulled back tightly into a complicated bun in a style that Iffy had only ever seen in history lessons.
 "Hello," the face said.
 "You must be Miz Kwan.
 I'm Doctor Johel.